École nationale d'ingénieurs de Metz

-École nationale d'ingénieurs de Metz (ENI Metz or ENIM) a French engineering College created in 1960.
+École nationale d'ingénieurs de Metz ([ekɔl nɑsjɔnal dɛ̃ʒenjœʁ də mɛs]; abbr.
+ENI Metz or ENIM) is a French grande ecole of engineering established in 1960.
+It is one of the Groupe des écoles nationales d'ingénieurs (ENI Group), but also an internal school of the Collegium National Polytechnic Institute of Lorraine (INPL).

 It is an engineering school oriented towards mechanics and production but which, through the diversity of its training, falls into the category of so-called “generalist” schools.

 Located in Metz, the ENIM is a higher public education institution recognised by the State.
 The school is a member of the Conférence des Grandes Écoles (CGE).

-It is one of the Groupe des écoles nationales d'ingénieurs (ENI Group), but also an internal school of the Collegium National Polytechnic Institute of Lorraine (INPL).